Need HR support for your global team? Get fractional, on-demand help from senior HR experts for any country without the full-time cost.

 Employers may operate camera surveillance at workplaces for only the following reasons:

 Camera surveillance may not be used to monitor a particular employee or a group of particular employees in the workplace.
-Moreover, camera surveillance may not be used in lavatories, changing rooms or other similar places, other staff facilities, or workrooms designated for employees’ personal use.
+Moreover, camera surveillance may not be used in lavatories, changing rooms, other similar places, staff facilities, or workrooms designated for employees’ personal use.

 The regulation also includes the following provisions: